-Are you an immigrant, rerenga, migrant, or asylum seeker living in the USA?
-Are you worried about the 2020 US Census?
+Are you an immigrant, refugee, migrant, or asylum seeker living in the USA?
+The Supreme Court said there will be no citizenship question on the Census form.
+But are you still worried about the 2020 US Census?
 Learn what it is for and how information is collected.
-Get the latest news about the citizenship question on the form.

 What is a census?
 What is the 2020 US Census?